Yaqub Aq Qoyunlu: Imperial ideology

 The Aq Qoyunlu displayed their legitimacy by rebuilding ruined Ilkhanate buildings, including the palace of Ujan near Tabriz, originally founded by Ghazan (r.
 1295–1304).
-By including areas which had represented kingship in their court ceremonials, the Aq Qoyunlu were to use the utilise the customs of their predecessors, in order to strengthen their own kingship.
-This practise had been adopted from the Ilkhanate themselves, who rebuilt Sasanian buildings, notably the palace of Shiz (Takht-e Soleyman).
+By including areas which had represented kingship in their court ceremonials, the Aq Qoyunlu were to use the customs of their predecessors, in order to strengthen their own kingship.
+This practise had been adopted from the Ilkhanate themselves, who rebuilt Sasanian buildings, notably the palace of Shiz (Takht-e Soleymān).
 Aq Qoyunlu historiography represents Ya'qub hunting around the palace of Ujan in the same manner as the Sasanian monarch Bahram V (r.
 420–438).

 Family

 Yaqub Beg had a consort, Gawhar-Sultan Khanum.
 They had two sons and a daughter: